agalue/opennms-drift-kubernetes/README.kops.md

 > **IMPORTANT:** Remember to change the settings to reflect your desired environment.

-> **WARNING:** There are problem with K8s 1.14.7 and ELB creation (fixed on 1.14.8 as of [#82923](https://github.com/kubernetes/kubernetes/issues/82923)).
+> **WARNING:** There are problems with K8s 1.14.7 and ELB creation (fixed on 1.14.8 as of [#82923](https://github.com/kubernetes/kubernetes/issues/82923)).
 This leads to not having services with type LoadBalancer affecting the Ingress Controller and cert-manager.

 Edit the cluster configuration to enable creating Route 53 entries for Ingress hosts: